canonical/launchpad-manual/docs/developer/explanation/favicon.rst

 .. meta::
-   :description: Understand the favicon files generated from SVG files
+   :description: Understand the favicon files generated from SVG files.

 Favicons: Why so many files and what do they do?
 ------------------------------------------------